lora-gateway/esxp1302/doc/user_guide.md

 **ESXP1302 Gateway** project is based on `SX1302_HAL` project, but uses ESP32 instead of Raspberry Pi. *ESXP1302* = *ESP32* + *SX1302*.

-This document is a very simple guide about how to configure and use ESXP1302 gateway based on the **version 0.6.1**.
+This document is a very simple guide about how to configure and use ESXP1302 gateway based on **version 0.7.0**.

 First, please be noted that ESXP1302 gateway has 2 types of Wi-Fi working modes, and 2 ways to configure it.